CJSchneider320/GVSU-CIS350-ECAN/docs/software_requirements_specification_final.md

 	1. The player character shall be represented by a unique, unmistakable symbol.
 	2. The player shall always be visible on the screen.
 	3. The main screen will be updated upon entering a new room, but the player will "remember" how the prior rooms were left.
-	4. The player has a visible health bar that shows the health remaining.
+	4. The game shall inform the user when the player has died.
 	5. The player shall be controlled with WASD, and interact with objects with the Spacebar.
 3. Graphics/UI Requirements
 	1. Our game shall update at a rate of 30 frames per second.